 Unfortunately, all too often, there are tragic work related accidents that either kill workers or severely injure employees.
 Sometimes the work related accident is caused by another person’s negligence.
 These injuries cause a significant physical, mental and financial toll on employees and their families.

 If you or a family member have been involved in a work related accident or injury, it is important you consult with an attorney who is well versed in workers compensation, accident claims, job injuries or death claims.
-Please contact an experienced attorney at the Law Offices of Michael O. Smith for a free consultation.
+Please contact an experienced attorney at the Mass Injury Group for a free consultation.